Hacking-Lab/generator-hl-challenge/generators/app/templates/alpine-base.md

 # <%= name %> (<%= uuid %>)
-This challenge is based on the Alpine Base image of the Hacking-Lab CTF system.
+This docker is based on the Alpine Base image of the Hacking-Lab CTF system.
+This docker provides nothing (only base for other images).

 ## Customizing
 - Put your application somewhere in the ./root/ folder
 - Write a s6 startup script and put it into ./root/etc/services.d/{YOUR_SERVICE}/run

+## GitHub
 See [hacking-lab/<%= image %>](https://github.com/Hacking-Lab/<%= image %>/) for full information information.

 ## Building & testing